nlm-irp-jianglab/SpikeHunter/README.md

 **Q1**.
 What if I encounter an Error: "torch.cuda.OutOfMemoryError: CUDA out of memory."?
 **A1**: Please decrease the batch size in predict.yaml.
 For example, from "batch_size: 50" to "batch_size: 25".

-**Q2**: What if I encounter an Error related to "/multiprocessing/popen_fork.py": "BlockingIOError: [Errno 11] Resource temporarily unavailable"?
+**Q2**: What if I encounter an Error from "multiprocessing/popen_fork.py": "BlockingIOError: [Errno 11] Resource temporarily unavailable"?
 **A2**: Please decrease the number of workers in predict.yaml.
 For example, from "num_workers: 30" to "num_workers: 8".